Lavinia Norman

-Lavinia Norman (December 14, 1882 - January 22, 1983) was one of the sixteen original founders of Alpha Kappa Alpha Sorority, Incorporated, the first sorority founded by African-American women, at Howard University.
-She was one of a small minority of women who attended college at all.
+Lavinia Norman (December 14, 1882 - January 22, 1983) was one of the nine original founders of Alpha Kappa Alpha sorority, the first sorority founded by African-American women, at Howard University.
 In addition Norman did graduate work and taught at Douglas High School in Huntington, West Virginia, for more than 40 years.
 When teaching was considered one of the most critical and prestigious careers for a developing nation.

-A devoted educator, Norman was a charter member of the Beta Tau Omega chapter of Alpha Kappa Alpha in Huntington and helped build social capital in her community.
+A devoted educator, Norman was a charter member of the Beta Tau Omega chapter of Alpha Kappa Alpha in Huntington.

 Early life

 Born as the eighth of sixteen children to Thomas Norman and Virginia Thomas, Lavinia Norman grew up in Montgomery, West Virginia.
 Her elementary years were spent in West Virginia.
 When her father got a job with the Postal Service, Norman's family moved to Washington, D.C.
 In 1901, she started secondary work at Howard University's Preparatory School.
 She graduated in 1905 with a diploma.